aysegulbabacanay/fsweb-s17g2-sql-insert-update/readme.md

 	23) Adı e harfi ile başlayan yazarların kitaplarını listeleyin.

+	select * from kitap where yazarno in (select yazarno from yazar where yazarad like "E%");

 	24) Kitap okumayan öğrencileri listeleyiniz.

 	25) Okunmayan kitapları listeleyiniz

+	select * from kitap where kitapno not in (select kitapno from islem);

+    control : select distinct kitapno from islem  order by kitapno

 	26) Mayıs ayında okunmayan kitapları listeleyiniz.

+	select * from kitap where kitapno in(select kitapno from islem where atarih not like '%-05-%');

 # Görevler